lonegunmanb/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: SFR1 - Category: Composition

 Modules **MAY** create/adopt public preview services and features at their discretion.
+(Since the service team could withdraw a preview feature any time, should we reconsider this principal?)

 ### Non-Functional Requirements